bikk-uk/react-css-flex/README.md

 <Flex alignContentStretch></Flex> // align-content: stretch;
 ```

 _These are first come first served, in this order.
-They will be ignored if you provide it manually via the `alignItems='center'` prop._
+They will be ignored if you provide it manually via the `alignContent='flex-end'` prop._

 #### Flex Flow (Shorthand)

-To modify `flex-flow`, the typed prop is simply exposed with the default `React.CSSProperties` types.
-The React types (or underlying [csstype](https://www.npmjs.com/package/csstype) package) unfortunately add very little type support for this.
+To modify `flex-flow`, the typed prop is exposed with the default `React.CSSProperties` types.
+The React types (or underlying [csstype](https://www.npmjs.com/package/csstype) package) unfortunately adds very little type support for this value.

 ```tsx
 <Flex flow='row nowrap'>